 Professor Kim completed a medical degree and residency program in public health & preventive medicine at the University of Toronto, and his doctorate in public health (majoring in social epidemiology) from the Harvard School of Public Health.
 He holds a Visiting Scientist appointment in the Department of Social and Behavioral Sciences at the Harvard School of Public Health, and is a Faculty Affiliate with both the Network Science PhD Program and the School of Public Policy and Urban Affairs at Northeastern University.
 From 2012 to 2014, he chaired the Systems Sciences and Health in the Behavioral and Social Sciences Special Emphasis Panel at the National Institutes of Health.
-In 2015, he founded the International Social Epidemiology Society, a global society that aims to facilitate dialogue among those engaged in the research and practice of social epidemiology and the social determinants of health around the world.
+He is founder of the International Social Epidemiology Society, a global society that aims to facilitate dialogue among those engaged in the research and practice of social epidemiology and the social determinants of health around the world.
 Professor Kim also presently serves as an Associate Editor for the international journal Preventive Medicine and on the editorial boards of the international journals Social Science & Medicine – Population Health and the Journal on Policy and Complex Systems, and has peer reviewed for more than 50 international journals.

 Selected Honors & Awards